issackelly/savanna/doc/source/devref/development.environment.rst

     cp ./etc/savanna/savanna.conf.sample ./etc/savanna/savanna.conf

-5. Look through the savanna.conf and change parameters which default values do not suite you.
+5. Look through the savanna.conf and change parameters which default values do not suit you.
 Set ``os_auth_host`` to the address of your VM with DevStack.

 .. note::